Please wait a few moments while we replace your file.

 The file was successfully replaced.

-Mike Cortés is Scholar-in-Residence at the University of Denver, where he teaches courses in Policy Development and Analysis, and Social Policy Advocacy.
+Mike Cortés is Scholar-in-Residence at the University of Denver Graduate School of Social Work, where he teaches courses in Policy Development and Analysis, and Social Policy Advocacy.
 He has held faculty and administrative appointments at the University of California, Berkeley, the University of San Francisco, the University of Colorado Denver, and the University of Denver.

 In the 1970s, Mike became founding Vice-President for Research, Advocacy, and Legislation at the National Council of la Raza in Washington, D.C.
 The public policy program he led continues to grow in influence in Washington, state capitals, and Latino communities across the nation.

 A native of the San Francisco Bay Area, Mike left Washington to return to California to serve as Director of Planning, Finance, and Administration in the Corporate Community Affairs Department at Levi Strauss & Co. and the Levi Strauss Foundation.

 Mike's commitment to community social work has led to a variety of public and community service activities.
 He was appointed this year by the AARP board of directors to the AARP National Policy Council in Washington, D.C.
 Previously, he chaired the board of directors of the Center for Lobbying in the Public Interest, also in Washington, D.C.
 He continues conducting research, testifying before legislators, consulting to foundations, and helping to strengthen nonprofit corporations and voluntary associations.
 Mike has served on boards of directors, advisory committees, and government commissions in numerous communities and states across the nation.